-The District's Secretary/Treasurer and Board will create a policy and procedure to submit the IPA recommendation to the State Auditor Office before July 1, and complete the audit requirements within the five months after year-end.
+The District's Secretary/Treasurer and Board will create a policy and procedure to submit the IPA recommendation to the State Auditor Office before July 1, and complete the audit requirements by December 15 following their fiscal year end.
+The District hired eWaterbilling to help with the compliance, and the Secretary/Treasurer will ensure compliance effective immediately.